-Woman 'with eleven husbands' stoned to death
+Woman 'with 11 husbands' stoned to death

-Somali woman 'with eleven husbands' stoned to death by al-Shabab
+Somali woman 'with 11 husbands' stoned to death by al-Shabab

 A woman has been stoned to death in Somalia after a court run by al-Shabab convicted her of having several husbands, the militant group says.

-Shukri Abdullahi Warsame was accused of marrying eleven times, without divorcing her previous husbands.
+Shukri Abdullahi Warsame was accused of marrying 11 times, without divorcing her previous husbands.

 She was buried neck-deep and pelted to death with stones by al-Shabab fighters, say residents of the southern Sablale town.